Samuel Koku Anyidoho: Education

 Koku Anyidoho began his educational journey at Kotoka Primary School, Burma-Camp, Accra, Ghana, where he had his kindergarten and Primary School education between 1975 and 1982.

 Koku Anyidoho began his Secondary School education in Mawuli School, Ho, Volta Region in 1982, before transferring to Achimota School, Accra, Ghana, and sat for the General Certificate Examinations (GCE) Ordinary Level (O Level), in 1987.
 Samuel Koku Anyidoho then proceeded to, Labone Secondary School, Accra, Ghana, where he sat for the General Certificate Examinations (GCE) Advanced Level (A Level), in 1989.

-Koku Anyidoho entered the University of Ghana Legon, in 1990 and graduated in 1993 with a Bachelor of Arts (Honours) Sociology & English In 1995, Koku Anyidoho was at the, University of East Anglia, Norwich, United Kingdom, and graduated with a Master of Arts (MA), in Development Studies.
+Koku Anyidoho entered the University of Ghana Legon, in 1990 and graduated in 1993 with a Bachelor of Arts (Honours) Sociology & English In 1995, Koku Anyidoho attended the University of East Anglia, Norwich, United Kingdom, and graduated with a Master of Arts (MA) in Development Studies.
 In 2005, Koku Anyidoho gained admission to the School of Communications Studies, University of Ghana, Legon, for an MA Programme, in Communications.